-Effective fumigation is both the control of all insect life stages, and the reduction in
+Effective fumigation is both the control of all insect life stages and the reduction in risk of resistance development.
+To achieve this, fumigation must be undertaken in a sealable, gas-tight silo.

 New silos purchased should comply with Australian Standard AS 2628 to ensure they are sealable to a gas-tight standard.
 Once erected, silos purchased as gas-tight should be checked by performing a standard pressure test.
 When they are filled they should be checked again, prior to fumigation.
-An annual silo maintenance routine, when the silo is empty, should include pressure testing, as well as checking and temperatures, reducing insect breeding and aiding grain quality.
+An annual silo maintenance routine, when the silo is empty, should include pressure testing, as well as checking and replacing worn or damaged seals and carrying out any repairs.